 The Dose Makes the Poison

 The basic principle of toxicology is that "the dose makes the poison," which is a concept attributed to the 15th-century physician Paracelsus.
 It is understood that a chemical's effects are dose-dependent, which means that the effect is determined by how much a person is exposed to.
-For example, chemicals that have helpful or therapeutic uses are harmful at a higher dose.
-Toxicologists use information from dose-response studies to calculate safe levels of contaminants that are expected to harm a person's health.
-For more information about the dose-response relationship, click here.
+For example, chemicals that are helpful at low doses can be used as medicines, but at higher doses can be harmful.
+Toxicologists use information from dose-response studies for a chemical to calculate the dose likely to be safe for people.

 "All substances are poisons; there is none which is not a poison.
 The right dose differentiates a poison and a remedy."